adambabik/respond/README.md

-# Respond
+# respond

-JavaScript library to communicate with a web page front-end.
+Small JavaScript library which makes web development faster.
+It provides communication with a web page front-end via CLI, watching files and automatic refreshing.

 ## Features

-* evaluating arbitrary code on a web page font-end from command line
+* evaluating arbitrary code on a web page font-end using CLI or node application
+* watching files and responding to their changes
 * dedicated commands to refresh a web application or only CSS files
-* communicate with a web page front-end using CLI (Command Line Interface) or your own node.js application with respond library

 ## Installation